 MPAs are responsible for keeping their institute/University informed and for complying with their instructions as appropriate.
 Further, they should review their situation their CERN supervisor, and protection concepts can be developed in collaboration with HSE where applicable.

-Detailed anti-isolation support provided by HR is provided in the leaflet on this link.
+Detailed anti-isolation support provided by HR is provided in the leaflet on this link, and in the leaflet "8 ways to keep yourself in a good physical and mental condition during the COVID-19 period".

 Further, you can contact the helpline COVID-19 at +41 22 766 77 77 or the Medical Service at +41 22 767 31 86 / firstname.lastname@example.org, or get support from the CERN psychologist.